widefly/wsl-dev-notes/doc/windows/putty.md

 ## Convert rsa key to putty key (*.ppk)
 - Without private key setup, SSH requires users to supply username and password to authenticate themselves on each SSH connection.
-- To simplify the connection, that avoids supplying username and password every time, and to strengthen the authentication security, private/public key is highly recommended.
+- To simplify the connection, that avoids supplying username and password every time, and to strengthen the authentication security, private/public key setup is highly recommended.
 - A private personal private key should be generated in RSA format.
   ```bash
   ## Under WSL, Create private and public key in RSA format